 Latest additions to the web site:

-Barrow family records by Geoff Barrow
+Barrow/Abarough family records and wills from Geoff Barrow

 The surname also includes alternative spelling and the count is the number of people